akash-07/Regex-To-NFA/README.md

 # Regex-To-FSA
 Repository to transform Regex into Finite State Automata and Optimal forms of FSA.
+The features of Haskell that we are trying to highlight using this project are polymorphism, type classes, higher order functions and modularization.
+The pattern matching capability of Haskell is the feature that we use the most to match with the correct expression.

  - **Load the file.**
       ```haskell